reddvid/my-hugo-site/content/post/2022/03/updating-rpnradio-mobile-app/index.md

 ## To-Do

-It’s hard work but I would look to further clean and optimize the code.
+It's hard work but I would look to further clean and optimize the code.

 - Do not use Swiper when image list is only 1
 - Improve loading screen during FutureBuilder